devstopfix/nfl_results/README.md

 ### Kickoff

 This column will hold the date and time of the kickoff in [Eastern Time](http://en.wikipedia.org/wiki/Eastern_Time_Zone) if it is known (e.g. 2010-09-09T20:30:00-05:00) otherwise it will just hold the date of the match with the time set to midnight.

+# License

+This data is made available under the [Public Domain Dedication and License version v1.0](http://opendatacommons.org/licenses/pddl/) whose full text can be found at http://opendatacommons.org/licenses/pddl/